Medical Device & Equipment Contract Manufacturing Services

 PEKO is proud to be ISO 13485 certified since 2009.
 With over ten years of experience with this certification, we are confident to assist our customers manage their Medical Device Manufacturing.

-When PEKO’s Senior Management Team decided to pursue our certification it was a decision that was based on a thorough review of the responsibility that comes with providing products that can have a profound effect on the quality of a person’s life.
+When PEKO’s Senior Management Team decided to pursue our certification, it was a decision that was based on a thorough review of the responsibility that comes with providing products that can have a profound effect on the quality of a person’s life.
 PEKO has been up to that task since obtaining our certification and we have been able to provide products that have the technology to save people’s lives.
 That responsibility led us to establish a steadfast commitment to provide our customers with quality products and the foundation of our commitment is reinforced by our continued implementation of ISO 13485 and our ability to understand and adhere to the applicable regulatory requirements.

 Documentation